+We got back on the road.
 Once we entered Tel Aviv, thirty minutes from the airport, we were stopped at a checkpoint.
-My aunt told me that she had to go through this process with my cousin when they picked me up at my arrival.
+My aunt told me that she had to go through this process with my other cousin when they picked me up at my arrival.

-My cousin was fluent in Hebrew.
+My cousin who was taking me tonight was also fluent in Hebrew.
 The soldier asked for all our passports and asked my cousin to point me out.
 We were directed to drive into an empty parking lot.
 We waited for ten minutes before another soldier approached us.
 He instructed us to get out of the car and leave it running.
 All our doors needed to be opened as well as the trunk.
 My cousin was required to take all my bags out.
 They asked if I was carrying electronics and I handed over my backpack.
 They then asked for all of our cell phones.
 Two security guards, a male and female approached us.
-We were taken to stand in line in front of a closed door.
+We were taken to stand in line in front of a closed door of a building.
 The female entered the room, while the male stood outside with us.
 One by one, we were taken alone into the room.
 I was the last one.

 Outside, I watched as cars were stopped at the checkpoint, but left to continue to the airport.
 When I was the last one left, the guard turned his attention to me.

 “Oh, good.
 Are you the only one traveling?”

 “The United States.”